Towa no Quon: dimensioners

-The protagonist, Quon has actually lived for over a millennium.
-Born in a village that was home to the first Attractors, Quon's powers manifest when he witnesses his family and village being slaughtered and, in a rage, avenged them.
-However, in his fury, Quon realized he had also slaughtered innocent people as well.
+The protagonist, Agni has actually lived for over a millennium.
+Born in a village that was home to the first Dimensioners, Agni's powers manifest when he witnesses his family and village being slaughtered and, in a rage, avenged them.
+However, in his fury, Agni realized he had also slaughtered innocent people as well.
 He now aims to pave the way for a future of peace and acceptance.
-Unlike other Attractors seen, he has exhibited more than one power, including transforming into a fighting form designated by Custos as Insania.
-In that state, Quon has exceptional speed and strength, manipulations of water, metal (or mechanical objects) and, possibly nature itself, and self-regeneration.
-His younger brother Towa sealed himself away into the crystal known as the Tokitsu Namida and gave Quon immortality.
-Quon never knew this until in chapter 5, when he regained consciousness and found himself in the room Kannazuki was hiding.
-During the events of Chapter 6, Towa unsealed Quon's true form and powers so he could defeat Kamishiro, at the cost of Towa's life.
-Afterwards, Quon seems to have lost his immortality.
-His full name is Quon Miduchi (三鎚久遠).
+Unlike other Dimensioners seen, he has exhibited more than one power, including transforming into a fighting form designated by Seiran as Houou.
+In that state, Agni has exceptional speed and strength, manipulations of water, metal (or mechanical objects) and, possibly nature itself, and self-regeneration.
+His younger brother Shiva sealed himself away into the crystal known as the Seigetsu Hikarizaka and gave Agni immortality.
+Agni never knew this until in chapter 5, when he regained consciousness and found himself in the room Kinose was hiding.
+During the events of Chapter 6, Shiva unsealed Agni's true form and powers so he could defeat Kagurazaka, at the cost of Shiva's life.
+Afterwards, Agni seems to have lost his immortality.
+His full name is Agni Miyaji (宮地アグニ).